CMI Level 5 in Management & Leadership (RQF)

 - Senior Managers with the skill and knowledge to manage their own and others development

 - Senior Managers who know how to link organisational objectives to team and individual targets

 - An optional qualification that embeds the knowledge and understanding gained from the course

 - Senior managers with the knowledge required to make a step-change in performance

 What You Will Learn

-Each of the six workshops is self-contained and focuses on a particular aspect of the course.
+Each of the six workshops or remote sessions is self-contained and focuses on a particular aspect of the course.
 The content is challenging and requires delegates to have appropriate management and leadership experience (but not previous formal management training).
 Indicative module content is outlined below for each of the six days of the programme.
 The course content is supported by an on-line resource centre and delegates are lent an appropriate text book for the duration of their course (Organisational Behaviour Huczynski & Buchanan).